AndrewPrifer/vecui/README.md

 ## API

 The API consists of functions to create and manipulate vectors and rectangles.
-All vectors are 2 dimensional.
+VecUI vectors are 2 dimensional.
 Rectangles are composed of 2 vectors, one for the origin point, and another for the width and height.
 All values are immutable, functions return new values instead of mutating existing ones.

 ### Rectangles

 #### **rect()**

-You can create rectangles using the `rect` function.
+Creates a rectangle with the specified origin point and dimensions.

 ```typescript
 const r1 = rect(vec(1, 2), vec(3, 4));